Sjord/Sjord.github.io/_posts/2016-11-04-current-state-of-breach-attack.md

 ### Randomize the secret

-A typical example for BREACH is that an attacker can guess a CSRF token.
+A typical use case for BREACH is that an attacker can guess a CSRF token.
 For this to work, the CSRF token needs to be the same for every request the attacker does.
 If the CSRF token is randomized for every request, it is no longer possible to guess it.
 Both [Django](https://code.djangoproject.com/ticket/20869) and [Rails](https://github.com/meldium/breach-mitigation-rails) have implemented this.
 By encoding the CSRF token with some salt, it is no longer the same on each request.

 Note this only works for CSRF tokens.
 Any other secrets on the page need to be handled separately.